Mathef/docs-4-ai/crawl4ai_docs.md

 This release brings exciting updates and improvements to our project! 🎉

   * 📚 Documentation Updates: Our documentation has been revamped to reflect the latest changes and additions.
-  * 🚀 New Modes in setup.py: We\'ve added support for three new modes in setup.py: default, torch, and transformers.
-This enhances the project\'s flexibility and usability.
+  * 🚀 New Modes in setup.py: We've added support for three new modes in setup.py: default, torch, and transformers.
+This enhances the project's flexibility and usability.
   * 🐳 Docker File Updates: The Docker file has been updated to ensure seamless compatibility with the new modes and improvements.
-  * 🕷️ Temporary Solution for Headless Crawling: We\'ve implemented a temporary solution to overcome issues with crawling websites in headless mode.
+  * 🕷️ Temporary Solution for Headless Crawling: We've implemented a temporary solution to overcome issues with crawling websites in headless mode.

-These changes aim to improve the overall user experience, provide more flexibility, and enhance the project\'s performance.
-We\'re thrilled to share these updates with you and look forward to continuing to evolve and improve our project!
+These changes aim to improve the overall user experience, provide more flexibility, and enhance the project's performance.
+We're thrilled to share these updates with you and look forward to continuing to evolve and improve our project!